How Long Does it Take to Sell a House? Timeline Explained

 The timeline for selling a house seems to have quite a range!

-Can we get more specific so I know how long it should take to sell my house?
+Can we get more specific so I know how fast I can sell my house?

 Yes, we can dial it in a bit more.